‘Playing with Scale’ is a major new exhibition at the National Theatre from November 2018 to March 2019 on how theatre designers use set models.

 The exhibition explores why designers make scale models and brings attention to their collaborative work with directors, scenic artists, actors and designers of lighting and projection.

-The main part of the exhibition, in the Wolfson Gallery next to the Olivier cloakroom, focuses on the Olivier stage.
-The exhibition shows how important models were for architect Denys Lasdun, who designed the Olivier, and how six designers have responded in very different ways to this unique space.
+The exhibition focuses on the Olivier stage at the National Theatre, showing how important models were for architect Denys Lasdun, who designed the Olivier Theatre, and how theatre designers have responded in very different ways to this unique space.

-The exhibition includes a reading room with books on models, theatre design and practical model-making, and an invitation to make your own scale model figure.
+The exhibition includes rarely seen sketch models, digital films made for use by the NT production team, archive sound recordings and a reading room with books on models, theatre design and practical model-making. .
 Exhibition tours and talks include:

 - a talk on 20 November by Thea Brejzek, researcher and co-author with Lawrence Wallen of The Model as Performance.
 Details here.